mims-harvard/nimfa/README.rst

     # If not specified the Euclidean update and Forbenius cost function would be used.
     # We don't specify initialization method.
 Algorithm specific or random intialization will be used.
     # In Standard NMF case, by default random is used.
+    # Returned object is fitted factorization model.
+Through it user can access quality and performance measures.
+    # The fit's attribute `fit` contains all the attributes of the factorization.
     fit = mf.mf(V, method = "nmf", max_iter = 30, rank = 3, update = 'divergence', objective = 'fro')

     # Basis matrix.
 It is sparse, as input V was sparse as well.